ncsulug/ncsulug-constitution/constitution.md

 At least one member of the committee will be designated as the Chairperson of the Committee.
 All Chairpersons will be members of the Steering Committee (see [Officers](#officers)).

+## Non-Discrimination Policy

+Discrimination based upon race, color, religion, creed, sex, national origin, age, disability, veteran status, or sexual orientation is in violation of federal and state law and North Carolina State University policy, and will not be tolerated.